CPCLab/lister/README.md

 #### Packaging the app on Linux

-- One file version - on the root folder of the repo, run `pyinstaller .\build-linux.spec`
+- One file version - on the root folder of the repo, run `pyinstaller build-linux-onefile.spec`

 #### Packaging the app on macOS

-- One file version - on the root folder of the repo, run `pyinstaller .\build-macos.spec`
+- One file version - on the root folder of the repo, run `pyinstaller build-macos-onefile.spec`

 ## Troubleshooting